EmanuelAdler/stop-start-simulation/README.md

 This project consists of an application that simulates the behaviour of an automotive stop/start system.

 ## Requirements
-- Ubuntu or another Linux system compatible with SocketCAN
+- Ubuntu or another Linux system compatible with SocketCAN and GCC 14
 - Docker

 ## CAN Interface Setup